rintoj/angular-reflux/README.md

 ## Organizing Stores

-1. Store must be injectable.
-So add `@Injectable`.

-2. Create `STORES` array and a class `Stores` (again injectable) to maintain stores.
-When you create a new store remember to:

-    a.
-Inject to the `Stores`'s constructor.

-    b.
-Add the store to the `STORES` array
+Store must be injectable, so add `@Injectable`.
+Create `STORES` array and a class `Stores` (again injectable) to maintain stores.
+When you create a new store remember to, inject to the `Stores`'s constructor and add it to the `STORES` array.

 ```ts
 import { Injectable } from '@angular/core';